nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 > **Note:**  this stage computes a row hash for the first and last rows of the incoming `DataFrame` as such all data contained must be hashable, any non-hashable values such as `lists` should be dropped or converted into hashable types in the `DFPFileToDataFrameStage`.

 #### Preprocessing Stage (`DFPPreprocessingStage`)
-The `DFPPreprocessingStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_preprocessing_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_preprocessing_stage.py)) stage, the actual logic of preprocessing is defined in the `input_schema` argument.
+The {py:obj}`~dfp.stages.dfp_preprocessing_stage.DFPPreprocessingStage` stage, the actual logic of preprocessing is defined in the `input_schema` argument.
 Since this stage occurs in the pipeline after the `DFPFileBatcherStage` and `DFPSplitUsersStage` stages all records in the incoming `DataFrame` correspond to only a single user within a specific time period allowing for columns to be computer on a per-user per-time period basis such as the `logcount` and `locincrement` features mentioned above.
 Making the type of processing performed in this stage different from those performed in the `DFPFileToDataFrameStage`.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |